 Master of Social Work

-The MSW Program at Illinois State seeks to prepare advanced family and child welfare practitioners who act as agents of social change who in turn will promote individual and societal well-being.
+The MSW Program at Illinois State seeks to prepare advanced social work practitioners who act as agents of social change who in turn will promote individual and societal well-being.

 Thus, to these ends, the MSW Program at Illinois State will provide classroom and field opportunities that will prepare students to: